DellProSupportGse/Tools/README.md

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;Invoke-Expression('$module="FLCkr";$repo="PowershellScripts"'+(new-object System.net.webclient).DownloadString('https://raw.githubusercontent.com/DellProSupportGse/Tools/main/FLCkr.ps1'));Invoke-FLCkr
 ```
 -------------------------------------------------------------------------------------------------------------------------------------------------
-### Support
-Please note this code is provided as-is and currently not supported by Dell EMC.

 ### Report problems or provide feedback
 If you run into any problems or would like to provide feedback, please open an issue here https://github.com/DellProSupportGse/Tools/issues